pranaovs/college-notes/Semester-1/CS1009-Cyber_Security_Essentials/notes.md

 > White box software: Refers to a type of software where the tester/developer knows how the software works, and is actively changing the functionality or working on it.
 Example: End user software (for developers), Linux kernel for Linux Torvalds, C compiler (for C compiler devs), etc.

+## Proxy

+A proxy is a server which acts on behalf of clients.
+It is a middle man between private and public network.

+### Forward Proxy

+A forward proxy can regulate proxy and acts on behalf of a client.

+- It masks client's IP address
+- Can be used to log user activity
+- Bypass restrictions
+- Can increase speed be caching websites and data.

+### Reverse proxy

+Regulates traffic coming into a network.

+Creates a single point of entry.
+Fetches data from actual server and servers it to requesting clients.

+- Increases security by hiding IP addresses of actual server.
+- Blocks malicious traffic such as DDoS attack.
+- Load balancing

+## VPN

+Virtual Private Network

+Established a secure and reliable network connection over an (possible) insecure network.

+- Routes internet traffic by routing the packets through the VPN server and masks IP address.
+- Encrypts the data to prevent data collection and interception.
+Called tunneling.
+- Allows accessing geo-blocked content.
+- Provides secure connections for remote work.